ValentinBilot/Jazz_generator_ML_ATIAM/README.md

 # Jazz_generator_ML_ATIAM
-Machine Learning Project to generate jazz like a boss
+Machine Learning Project to generate jazz chord progressions with one-hot vectors sequences.

 If you see this project for the first time, start by having a look in the SimpleRNNs folder.